Best Brands College 2026

 Time: 2:15 – 2:35 pm

-Strong brands need approachability, emotion and relevance – and they also need to play their part in shaping change, especially in times of technological disruption.
-Nikolaus Glasmacher, Chief Business Officer at German newspaper BILD, will take you behind the scenes of Germany’s biggest media brand and explain how technology, emotion and brand identity can be combined to create an unmistakable brand experience.
-Learn more about how to turn reach into real experiences, how to accompany users in all situations, and with which formats – from an emotional live event to a platform for interaction and discussion to a buying guide – you can offer users genuine added value and further grow existing business models.
+Strong brands needed approachability, emotion and relevance – and they also needed to play their part in shaping change, especially in times of technological disruption.
+Nikolaus Glasmacher, Chief Business Officer at German newspaper BILD, took us behind the scenes of Germany’s biggest media brand and explained how technology, emotion and brand identity could be combined to create an unmistakable brand experience.
+We learned more about how to turn reach into real experiences, how to accompany users in all situations, and with which formats – from an emotional live event to a platform for interaction and discussion to a buying guide – we could offer users genuine added value and further grow existing business models.

 Further information about Nikolaus Glasmacher can be found here.